ardvarknet/JS-BotNet/README.md

 the target site.
 Also, update miner.html with your coinhive Site key so you can also make money off of the Botnet.

+#Use
+Can be used to conduct a DDoS Attack, it can be also used to mine Monero and preform calculations.

 *It has been proven possible to run javascript in ads so thats an idea to think about :)*